Curtis Center for the Arts

 Juror's Talk: Thursday, July 26th 6pm

-The Curtis Center for the Arts is proud to present the 35th Annual All Colorado Art Show.
+The Curtis Center for the Arts is currently seeking submissions for the 35th Annual All Colorado Art Show.
 This exhibit features Colorado artists in all styles and mediums.
 The exhibit is open to any artists residing in Colorado.
-A call for artists will be posted in April on Call for Entry.
-All Colorado based artists are encouraged to apply.
-More information will be posted soon.
+All interested artists must submit an application through Call For Entry available here.
+Deadline for submissions is Sunday, June 3rd.

 Chasing 360- Exploring the Creative Process of Five Colorado Abstract ArtistsArtist Reception: Saturday, September 8 6-8pm